A Simple Roadmap for

-Every kaizen event is unique and customized to your problem and your organization.
+Every kaizen roadmap is unique and customized to your problem and your organization.
 Yet, there are some best practices you can follow to keep your event running smoothly so that your people can worry less and innovate more.
 That includes cultivating high-level sponsorship; creating a charter; building the right team; making a timeline; and defining the current state (so that you know what you’re working with).

 Once you’re able to review the current-state process, you can host a kaizen event where you’ll identify process issues and root causes, brainstorm and identify potential solutions, and build and develop the future-state process to begin implementation.

 After innovating and growing together, you should walk away with an implementation plan that everyone is aligned to and understands.
 You will already have started implementing items and have a plan for how to implement the others.
 That means your people are working together to make the future state a reality.
 Don’t forget to take time to celebrate and recognize everyone’s contributions to reaching your goal!